-Appendix B. Additional FAStT documentation
+Appendix B. Additional DS4000 documentation

-The following tables present an overview of the FAStT900, FAStT700, and FAStT600 Fibre Channel Storage Server product libraries, as well as other related documents.
+The following tables present an overview of the DS4500, DS4400, DS4300, DS4100, and DS4800 Storage Subsystem product libraries, as well as other related documents.
 Each table lists documents that are included in the libraries and what common tasks they address.

-Click on active links in the tables to access those documents currently available on the Internet.
-You can access documentation for the other FAStT products at the following Web site:
+You can access the documents listed in these tables at one of the following Web sites:

-ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt/
+www.ibm.com/servers/storage/support/disk/